Kedvama/imdb_scraper/README.md

 # imdb_scraper
+This is a webscraper for series on imdb.
+It will return some data of the show provided.

+1. pull the git.
-1. Run the webscraper.py
+2. Run the webscraper.py
-2. Enter the imdb url of a series mainpage
+3. Enter the imdb url of a series mainpage*

-## What is a series mainpage
+## * What is a series mainpage
 This is the webpage that shows all the information about the serie.

 ### Example